mdbridge/click-by-voice/README.md

 ### Selecting elements to hint

 * Elements inside of iframes are missed
   * iframes themselves are now hinted and can be focused or opened in a new tab or window
-* to cover elements added dynamically over time, Click by Voice automatically refreshes hints every 3 seconds
+* Elements added after a page is first loaded can take a while to get hinted
-  * this can require waiting several seconds after a page changes
+  * to keep performance reasonable, Click by Voice only automatically refreshes hints every three seconds
   * CbV will automatically refresh a page's hints shortly after you activate a hint to handle cases where activating a hint reveals new elements (e.g., a drop-down menu)